10 Common Traits in Successful Homeschooling Families

 1. They say no to comparison

-Each child, even children under the same roof, responds in different manners to various teaching methodologies.
+Each child responds in different manners to various teaching methodologies.
 Each household’s lifestyle is different and their priorities are different as well.
-Hence, how can the homeschooling experience be compared?
-Homeschooling families who know that the child will learn and grow on his/her own pace and that might not be according to how most children around them are growing and they believe that it is perfectly alright.
-They know that homeschooling is not a race, rather a journey and that it is always quality over quantity.
-They know that comparison is a big no-no for it causes self-esteem issues and demotivates both children and families.
-They capitalize on their strengths and their child’s talents.
+Homeschooling families who know that the child will learn and grow at their own pace and that might not be according to how most children around them are growing and they believe that it is perfectly alright succeed.
+They know that homeschooling is not a race, rather a journey.
+They know that comparison is a big no because it causes self-esteem issues and demotivates both children and families.
+They capitalize on their own strengths and their child’s talents.

 2. They never stop learning